awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.CDC.md

 To control behavior of CDC in a database, use native SQL Server procedures such as [sp\_cdc\_enable\_table](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sys-sp-cdc-enable-table-transact-sql) and [sp\_cdc\_start\_job ](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sys-sp-cdc-start-job-transact-sql)\.
 To change CDC job parameters, like `maxtrans` and `maxscans`, you can use [sp\_cdc\_change\_jobs\. ](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sys-sp-cdc-help-jobs-transact-sql)\.

 To get more information regarding the CDC jobs, you can query the following dynamic management views:
 + sys\.dm\_cdc\_errors
 + sys\.dm\_cdc\_log\_scan\_sessions
 + sysjobs
 + sysjobhistory

 ## Change Data Capture for Multi\-AZ Instances<a name="Appendix.SQLServer.CommonDBATasks.CDC.Multi-AZ"></a>

 If you use CDC on a Multi\-AZ instance, make sure the mirror's CDC job configuration matches the one on the principal\.
 CDC jobs are mapped to the `database_id`\.
-If the database IDs on the mirror are different from the principal, then the jobs won't be associated with the correct database\.
+If the database IDs on the secondary are different from the principal, then the jobs won't be associated with the correct database\.
 To try to prevent errors after failover, RDS drops and recreates the jobs on the new principal\.
 The recreated jobs use the parameters that the principal recorded before failover\.

 Although this process runs quickly, it's still possible that the CDC jobs might run before RDS can correct them\.
-Here are three ways to force parameters to be consistent between principal and mirror:
+Here are three ways to force parameters to be consistent between primary and secondary replicas:
 + Use the same job parameters for all the databases that have CDC enabled\.
 + Before you change the CDC job configuration, convert the Multi\-AZ instance to Single\-AZ\.
 + Manually transfer the parameters whenever you change them on the principal\.

 To view and define the CDC parameters that are used to recreate the CDC jobs after a failover, use `rds_show_configuration` and `rds_set_configuration`\.